hafnium49/aloha-lite/utilities/README_ground_truth_calibrator.md

 ## Integration with ColorOptimizer

 The generated ground truth data can be used to initialize the ColorOptimizer's BottleModel with known calibration values, providing a baseline for the dual-state calibration architecture.
+The files are saved directly in the `frontend/ground_truth_calibration/` directory for immediate access by the frontend ColorOptimizer system.

 ## Error Handling